-By strategically placing magnet schools in central locations (generally, most magnets fit within an 8-10 mile radius of the center of the District), integration is more likely to occur because students will not have to cross perceived social/economical boundaries and because travel time will be minimized for students on the outer boundaries of the District.
+In consultation with magnet experts, the District has drafted a general strategy for adding, relocating, and replacing magnet programs.
+By strategically placing magnet schools in central locations (generally, most magnets fit within an $\frac{8 - 105-8}{5-8}$ mile radius of the center of the District), integration is more likely to occur because students will not have to cross perceived social/economical boundaries and because travel time will be minimized for students on the outer boundaries of the District.
+If the District were to be divided into thirds north to south as it was in the PUSP, there are clear delineations of ethnic/racial populations with the west side being predominately Latino, the center being moderately integrated, and the east side being predominately White.
 By dividing the District into quadrants (North-East, North-West, South-East, South-West) magnet program locations can be strategically identified to maximize integration opportunities.
 Most magnets located outside the radius will be eliminated in hopes of attracting minority students to centrally-located schools.
 By locating magnets in key areas of the Tucson community, the District will not only integrate magnet schools, but will support the integration of all schools throughout the District.
 By providing a continuum of programs, students may have the option of continuing a specific area of study or attending other magnets that best meet their interests.
 Innovative stand-alone programs that do not have a continuum will be used to supplement traditional magnet offerings and will be created as the District develops and expands the magnet plan.
 Current and proposed magnets in this plan will not have admissions criteria and enrollment will be determined by a lottery process.
 As the landscape of magnets changes over time, admissions criteria may be considered for some magnet programs in the future.
 [USP Section II.E.3.v.]

 The new magnet themes and revised themes in this plan are for consideration.
 Research indicates that robust and successful magnet program themes are typically created and developed by the school community.
 Although pipeline themes offer continuous and contiguous curriculum, there is a risk in assigning a theme to a school for the sake of creating a pipeline without first developing support for the theme within the school community (administration, staff, students and families).
-Research clearly shows that community and staff buy-in are essential for successful program implementation.
+Research clearly shows that community and staff buyin are essential for successful program implementation.
 However, specific schools have been identified in this plan because of location, ethnic composition, and facility capacity.
 Themes for these schools may be modified or fully developed based on the input and support of the school community, and may or may not fit within a designated pipeline.
-(See Attachment F: Chart of Potential Pipelines)
+(See Attachment E: Chart of Potential Pipelines)